-1. Employees

-- a.
+- 1. Employees - a.
 The Student Services Office will provide new employees with a copy of this policy, as part of the new employees' orientation via the Student Handbook and Catalog. - b.
 New employees will sign orientation forms acknowledging that the policy was disseminated as part of their orientation. - c.
 The office of the President will send e-mail copies of this policy annually to all employees with e-mail access.
-The Human Resources office will provide a notice of the policy to all adjunct employees without e-mail access.
+The Human Resources office will provide a notice of the policy to all adjunct employees without e-mail access. - 2.
+Students - a.

-2. Students

-- a.
 A notice of this policy will be included with the TCAT Dickson Student Handbook and Catalog and on the college's web page. - b.
-The Student Services office will provide new students with a copy of the Student Handbook and Catalog containing the policy as part of the new students' orientation and distribute a student handbook to returning students each fall.
+The Student Services office will notify new students at orientation and returning students each fall of the information provided in the Student Handbook and the web address to view the Student Handbook.